Ila (Hinduism): Curse and marriage to Budha

 In the Ramayana, the Linga Purana and the Mahabharata, Ila grows to become the king of Bahlika.
-While hunting in a forest, Ila accidentally trespassed Sharavana ("Forest of Reeds"), the sacred grove of the goddess Parvati, the consort of the god Shiva.
-Upon entering Sharavana, all-male beings except for Shiva, including trees and animals, are transformed into females.
+While hunting in a forest, Ila accidentally trespassed Sharavana ("Forest of Reeds"), the sacred grove of the goddess Parvati.
+Upon entering Sharavana, all-male beings except for her husband Shiva, including trees and animals, are transformed into females.
 One legend tells that a female yakshini disguised herself as a deer and purposefully led Ila to the grove in order to save her husband from the king.
 The Linga Purana and the Mahabharata emphasize the sex change of Ila to be a deliberate act of Shiva to start the Lunar dynasty.
 The Bhagavata Purana et al. texts tell that Ila's entire entourage, as well as his horse, also changed their genders.

 According to the Ramayana, when Ila approached Shiva for help, Shiva laughed with scorn but the compassionate Parvati reduced the curse and allowed Ila to switch genders every month.
 However, as a male, he would not remember his life as a female and vice versa.
 While Ilā roamed the forest in her new form with her female attendants, Budha, the god of the planet Mercury and the son of the moon-god Chandra, noticed her.
 Although he had been practising asceticism, Ilā's beauty caused him to fall in love with her at first sight.
 Budha turned Ilā's attendants into Kimpurushas (hermaphrodite, lit. "is it a man?") and ordered them to run away, promising that they would find mates as Ilā had.